jeremietharaud/aws-cli-saml-login/README.md

 When you launch `aws-cli-saml-login`, you will prompted the IDP entry url, your username and your password.

+By default, the new access key pair is stored into a section named `saml` on `/.aws/credentials` file.
+To store it in a specific profile, set the environment variable `AWS_PROFILE`.

 If you don't want to type the IDP url each time, create an environment variable named `IDP_ENTRY_URL`.